University: University of Cambridge

 However, QEB isn’t only a top set, but also an incredibly collegiate and supportive environment and we’re deliberately small to keep this atmosphere.
 We have tea every day in chambers, lunch together in Middle Temple Hall every Friday and regular socials.
 There’s a genuine open-door policy, which means you can discuss your queries and your own cases with some of the top financial remedies barristers in the country.

 It entirely depends on how busy a practice you want to have and whether cases drop out of your diary.
 The clerks are very good at giving you sufficient prep time and usually busy periods come in waves.
-During busy periods you can be working most evenings and weekends, in quieter times you can have a few days with very little on.
+During busy periods you can be working evenings and part of the weekends, in quieter times you can have a few days with very little on.
 Some members of chambers opt to have a quieter practice and tend to work more 9:00am until 6:00pm, other members prefer to work more intensely but might take longer holidays to compensate.

 Driven, collegiate and excellence.